 Replacing the top of the Pure Guardian line of home humidifiers is the all new and uniquely designed H7550.
 While you may be

-familiar with the traditional color and shape of traditional Pure Guardian humidifiers, the H7550 is decidely different.
+familiar with the color and shape of traditional Pure Guardian humidifiers, the H7550 is decidely different.
 And though it performs on

 par with some of the best ultrasonic humidifiers available today, this most recent addition offers a few distinct features.
 After using this model